AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 like *King of Tokyo* as a party game with friends.

 ## Some user stories
-Note: these user stories are essentially parts of the actual game
 - As a user, I want to be able to view my health, energy, and current victory points as well as those of my opponents
 - As a user, I want to be able to purchase cards from an arbitrarily-sized deck and add them to my arbitrarily-sized collection
-- As a user, I want to be able to "roll" dice and have them resolve to their correct effects
+- As a user, I want to be able to reroll the shop by spending energy
-  - Includes gaining victory points, dealing damage, healing, gaining energy
-- As a user, I want to be able to re-roll an arbitrary number of dice
+- As a user, I want to be able to "roll" dice and gain energy from them in order to buy cards

 ## Stretch Goals
 - As a user, I want to have a "turn" system that